-- · If possible, host the event in a building with an accessible entrance in the front of the building or nearest to the event location. - · Have a wide width entrance (at least 32-inch-wide door).
-Note revolving doors are not accessible. - · Have accessible push-button access. - · If entry is a manual door (instead of power) ensure an individual can open the door using less than 5 pounds of force.
-If you are concerned about this, facilities can check the weight of the door. - · Have a barrier free access ramp into building. - · If no ramp is present, and you intend to use a temporary ramp, contact facilities management who should assist in identifying an ramp that meets ADA standards.
+- · If possible, host the event in a building with an accessible entrance in the front of the building. - Have a wide width entrance (at least 32-inch-wide door).
+Note revolving doors are not accessible. - · Have accessible push-button access. - If entry is a manual door (instead of power) ensure an individual can open the door using less than 5 pounds of force.
+If you are concerned about this, facilities can check the weight of the door. - · Have a barrier free access ramp into building. - If no ramp is present, and you intend to use a temporary ramp, verify the following: - Ramp installed is non-slip. - Ramp is stable enough for someone who has limited mobility concerns to use without the ramp bowing, shifting, or tilting. - Ramp meets the ADA minimum of 36 inches of width between handrails and the slope meets ADA standards.